Amruthag2026/isro-secure-data-management-dss/README.md

 ## My Contribution

-Worked as part of a four-person team during the ISRO internship on:
+Worked as part of a six-person team during the ISRO internship on:
 - **OTP-based MFA and RBAC implementation** securing the multi-user platform across Student, Company, and Admin roles
 - The resume parsing pipeline (text extraction, field detection, regex-based structuring)
 - The skill recommendation logic mapping current skills to related/missing skills